 The Graduate Certificate Program in Japanese Studies affords a structured way for graduate and professional students to gain cutting-edge knowledge of Japan, augment their major field of study, and enhance future employment opportunities.
 With a wide variety of courses crosscutting many disciplines, students can tailor the certificate program to meet their academic and career goals.

 What are the Academic Requirements for Obtaining this Certificate?

 - ASAN 600J (Scope and Methods of Japanese Studies) and ASAN 750J (Research Seminar in Asian Studies-Japan).

-- Minimum of nine credits in graduate-level courses (600 or higher).
+- Minimum of nine credits in graduate-level courses on Japan (600 or higher).

 - Language requirement–fourth-year level competency.
 All competency requirements can be met either through coursework or equivalency examinations.
 Language courses do not count towards certificate credit requirements.